Mint-System/Ansible-Build/roles/certbot/README.md

 ## Docs

+### Install Certbot command line tools

+The installation script requires that you have sudo access to root.

+Run `curl -L https://raw.githubusercontent.com/mint-system/ansible-build/master/roles/certbot/files/install | sh` in your terminal.

 ### FreeDNS Authenticator

 Set `certbot_build_image`, `certbot_authenticator` and `certbot_preferred_challenges` in the hosts inventory.
 Pass the the FreeDNS credentials using `certbot_secrets`.
 Here is an example: